Fermi-surface-sheet dependent electron-phonon coupling in a borocarbide superconductor YNi$_2$B$_2$C

-YNi$_2$B$_2$C single crystals were grown by a floating zone method \cite{Takeya96JAC}.
-Field-modulation dHvA measurements were performed in a dilution refrigerator installed in a 16-T or a 20-T superconducting magnet.
+YNi$_2$B$_2$C single crystals were grown by a floating zone method \cite{Takeya96JAC, SM}.
+Field-modulation dHvA measurements were performed in a dilution refrigerator installed in a 16-T or a 20-T superconducting magnet \cite{*[][ for details of the crystal growth{,} characterization{,} dHvA measurements{,} band-structure calculations{,} and estimation of $\lambda${,} which includes Refs{.} 79--82{.}] SM}.
 The magnetic field was rotated in the (1$\bar{1}$0), (010), and (001) planes.
 The field angles $\theta_{(1\bar{1}0) \,\mathrm{or}\, (010)}$ and $\varphi$ are measured from the [001] and [100] axes, respectively.
 Four samples were measured and gave consistent results.

 Figure 2 shows examples of the observed dHvA oscillations and corresponding Fourier transforms.
-Figure 1 plots the observed frequencies as a function of the field direction.
+Figure 1 plots the observed dHvA frequencies as a function of the field direction.
+According to the Onsager relation, the frequency of the dHvA oscillations is proportional to the $k$-space area of the observed cyclotron orbit \cite{Shoenberg84}.
+In the present case, for $B \parallel c$, the frequency $F$ = 300 T corresponds to an orbit whose area is about 1\% of the cross-sectional area of the Brillouin zone.
 Many frequency branches were observed as labelled by Greek letters.
 The frequencies observed in the four samples agree well when the measurement directions overlap.
 The observed field-angle dependence of the frequencies is in line with previously reported ones \cite{Terashima95SSC, Nguyen96JLTP}.
 It is also very similar to that reported for LuNi$_2$B$_2$C \cite{Bergk08PRL, Isshiki08PRB}.

-In order to interpret the observed branches, we calculated the electronic band structure within the local density approximation (LDA), using a full-potential linearized augmented plane-wave (FLAPW) method, although the Y $d$ and Ni $d$ levels were shifted upward from the LDA levels by 0.11 and 0.05 Ry, respectively, following \cite{Yamauchi04PhysicaC}.
+In order to interpret the observed frequency branches, we calculated the electronic band structure within the local density approximation (LDA), using a full-potential linearized augmented plane-wave (FLAPW) method \cite{SM}.
+Following \cite{Yamauchi04PhysicaC}, we shifted the Y $d$ and Ni $d$ levels upward from the LDA levels by 0.11 and 0.05 Ry, respectively.
+Empirically, such a shift is known to improve the agreement between the calculated Fermi surface and experimental observations \cite{Harima88SSC, Ebihara00JPSJ, Harima04JMMM, Matsuda05JPSJ, Nakamura14JPSJ}.
+This indicates that the relative energy levels of electrons obtained by LDA should sometimes be corrected.
 We used the experimental lattice parameters: $a$ = 3.526 \AA, $c$ = 10.543 \AA, and $z$(B) = 0.358 \cite{Godart95PRB}.
 The present calculation is basically the same as that in \cite{Yamauchi04PhysicaC}, but a much finer $k$-mesh ($24 \times 24 \times 8$; 767 $k$-points in the irreducible Brillouin zone) was used to capture fine details of the Fermi surface.